Are You Afraid of Cyber Attacks? Improve Your Cyber Security!

-When it comes to preventing cyber attacks, everyone should use a combination of best practices and security software to protect themselves and their data.
+When it comes to preventing cyber attacks, everyone should use a combination of the best practices and security software to protect themselves and their data.
 Businesses should consider comprehensive security solutions as a critical component of operations–not just a vague expense in the ‘IT’ column.

-Here’s a simple breakdown of what cyber attacks are, how much damage they can cause, and how to prevent them.
+Here’s a simple breakdown of what cyber attacks are, how much damage they cause, and how to prevent them.

 What is a Cyber Attack?

 A cyber attack is a digital attack, disruption, or theft that is carried out from one or more computers.
 This attack can be on an individual web-enabled device or even an entire network.
-Cyber attacks typically work in one of two ways: they either disable the target devices for ransom or other nefarious purposes, or they try to gain access into a device or network to steal data or even digital assets.
+Cyber attacks typically work in one of two ways: they either, disable the target devices for ransom or other nefarious purposes, or they try to gain access into a device or network to steal data or even digital assets.

 Types of Cyber Attacks

 There are a number of different types of cyber attacks, each utilizing different methods to achieve different ends.
-Here are some of the most common.
+Here are some of the most common:

 Malware is a broad category, and its effects are equally broad.
-From stealing basic personal information to executing broad data heists or digital asset theft, malware is one of the principal ways hackers levy cyber attacks.
+From stealing basic personal information, to executing broad data heists or digital asset theft, malware is one of the principal ways hackers levy cyber attacks.

-Phishing scams: Phishing is a play on the term ‘fishing’ precisely because it is a bogus attempt at ‘catching’ your private information (passwords, credit card numbers, etc.), most often through emails that ‘look’ official (ie: a fake email from the “Apple Store” reminding you to enter your password to check on something in your account).
+Phishing Scams: Phishing is a play on the term ‘fishing’.
+Precisely because it is a bogus attempt at ‘catching’ your private information (passwords, credit card numbers, etc.), most often through emails that ‘look’ official (ie: a fake email from the “Apple Store” reminding you to enter your password to check on something in your account).
 These fake emails attempt to gain access to one of your personal accounts by having you enter personal information on a page created by the hacker.

 Middleman Attacks: Similar to phishing, these attacks use imitation networks to trick people into ‘willingly’ inputting their sensitive data into fake versions of services in order to gather credit card information or other sensitive online data.
 Middleman attacks are typically launched by creating fake Wi-Fi networks or web services in large public areas where many people might unknowingly log into an imitation network and immediately begin browsing the web under the (false) assumption that they are secure.